brookshelley/brookshelley.github.com/content/books.md

 ### 6 books

+**Agency** — William Gibson

+A nearly present-day story of AI, art, and San Francisco.
+I really enjoyed this Peripheral sequel, though I think on the whole the fashion and strange web world of the previous trilogy was more my speed.
+I hope we get one more book with Netherton, Ash and company.

 **Mainline** — Deborah Christiansen

 A fun throwback to the world of cyber decks and assassins.
 I wish I’d found this in 1996, but it holds up well.
 The plot got a little convoluted, but supposedly there’s a very recent sequel, so perhaps there will be payoff.